 UL has no Tier 1 restricted own funds, or Tier 2 own funds.
-UL's Tier 3 own funds are the ancillary own funds discussed above.
+UL's Tier 3 own funds are the deferred tax assets and ancillary own funds discussed above.

 The change in Own Funds over the year is analysed in the Profit and Loss Attribution analysis which is presented to UL's Board.
-From 31 December 2020 to 31 December 2021, Basic Own Funds increased from £608m (post-dividend) to £611m (post-foreseeable dividend).
+From 31 December 2021 to 31 December 2022, UL's Basic Own Funds increased from £611.0m (post- dividend) to £633.4m.
 The key factors contributing to the increase in Basic Own Funds, are:

-- Favourable market movements, in particular increases in the nominal yield curve, which had a favourable impact on own funds; - Investment returns on surplus assets and investment returns in excess of risk free on assets backing Technical Provisions; and - Profits on new business and renewals of business (including retests which extend the outstanding duration at risk);
+- Favourable market movements, in particular increases in yields and inflation, which had a favourable impact on own funds; - Investment returns on surplus assets and investment returns in excess of risk free on assets backing Technical Provisions; and - Profits on new business and renewals of business (including retests which extend the outstanding duration at risk);